RayyanMinhaj/A-Data-Efficient-Concept-Bottleneck-Model/README.md

  - Concept 0383 ('hose'): Activation 0.74 (Impact: 1.02)
 ```

+Where:
+- Prediciton percentage is the confidence of the model's certainty.
+- Multiple concepts represent the different centroids (i.e., the different **segments** of an image clustered as one).
+Sorted by Impact and displayed only the top 5.
+- Activation is how clearly the concept appears in the image.
+- Impact is (Activation x Weight), telling us how much the concept contributed to the final prediction.

 ## Notes
 - Scripts use a few hard-coded paths (dataset root, concept bank path, model path).
 Edit the constants at the top of each script if your files are in different locations.